Anyass3/aQuery/README.md

             Now you can use that class in your elements
 ```
+## You can check the code to see the methods
 !!!ENJOY
 ### more to come
 Like modal time-ago tooltips fetch etc